 I noticed that past leaders have led in countries that are not listed for upcoming summer.
 Do the countries change each year?

 Our programs do change slightly from year to year.
 While many of our programs have run for years and continue to do so, we are constantly evaluating and updating our portfolio to refresh our current programs and to create innovative new programs.
 In this process, there are sometimes programs we stop running or place on hiatus while we improve them.

 Do my references need to provide recommendation letters?

-Please do not submit letters of recommendation with your application, The Experiment office will contact references via email upon application submission.
+Please do not submit letters of recommendation with your application, the leader hiring team will contact references via email upon application submission.

-The only program-related expenses Leaders are responsible for are their own personal elective expenses, having a current passport valid through January 2019, and obtaining immunizations if you choose to do so.
+The only program-related expenses leaders are responsible for are their own personal elective expenses, having a current passport valid through January 2022, and obtaining immunizations if you choose to do so.

-- Domestic travel from your local airport to the Leader Training Week in Vermont, transportation from the Leader Training Week to the domestic departure city prior to the program, and domestic travel from the return city to your local airport after the program. (*Only applicable for leaders within the contiguous US.
+- Domestic travel from your local airport to the Staff Training in Vermont, transportation from Staff Training to the domestic departure city prior to the program, and domestic travel from the return city to your local airport after the program. (*Only applicable for leaders within the contiguous US.
 The Experiment will reimburse leaders based outside of the contiguous US up to $300 each way for their international travel costs – flight, train, hotel, etc. – to help offset their travel expenses, for a total of up to $600);

 - International flights to and from the program country;

 - Transportation, lodging, meals, emergency travel medical insurance, and incidentals while on the program.
 (Leaders placed on inbound exchanges or programs with US based components – The Experiment’s USA program, Leadership Institute, World Learning Youth Programs – are covered under their own personal medical insurance, and are covered through worker’s compensation insurance); and

 - Visa application fees (if a visa is required for entrance to your program country, The Experiment will assist you with the visa application process).